lichen-community-systems/Flocking/README.md

  * A block-accurate scheduler and more sample-accurate scheduling unit generators
  * Multichannel expansion

 Unplanned features, bug fixes, and contributions are welcome and appreciated, of course.
+The Flocking project adheres to the [Contributor Covenant guidelines](http://contributor-covenant.org/version/1/2/0/), and is an open and welcoming community.

 Documentation and Demos